Nukesor/Media-bot/README.md

 [![Paypal](https://github.com/Nukesor/images/blob/master/paypal-donate-blue.svg)](https://www.paypal.me/arnebeer/)
 [![Patreon](https://github.com/Nukesor/images/blob/master/patreon-donate-blue.svg)](https://www.patreon.com/nukesor)

-A telegram user bot which replaces reddit links in messages with the actual media file from the reddit post ( (video, gif, image).
+A telegram user bot which replaces reddit links in messages with the actual media file from the reddit post (video, gif, image).

 For instance, when sending a link to a reddit post with a video, the bot will download the video, upload it to telegram, and replace the reddit link message with the actual video file.

+### Features:

+- Backup memes to a folder on your server
+- Support for messages shared via BaconReader
+- Support for other meme source links:
+    - Imgur
+    - Youtube
+    - Gfycat
+    - Giphy

 ## Installation and Starting: